Blogs

 wave

-Colorado is experiencing its first major March snowstorm, with a blizzard warning issued for parts of the state.
-The storm, a warm system colliding with cold Arctic air, is producing a mix of strong winds, heavy rain, and snow.
-The hardest-hit areas include Douglas County and regions along Interstate 70 and Interstate 76, where 4 to 10 inches of snow and wind gusts up to 70 mph are anticipated.
-Several school districts have closed due to dangerous travel conditions.
-The Denver metro area will see less significant snowfall (1-3 inches), but the Front Range Mountains could receive 8-18 inches of snow with 50 mph gusts.
+Colorado's getting hit with its first major March snowstorm, and it's a doozy.
+A blizzard warning is in effect for parts of the state.
+This is a warm system crashing into that cold Arctic air – you know how sometimes things just spiral?
+This is one of those times.
+Douglas County and areas around Interstates 70 and 76 are taking the brunt of it, with 4 to 10 inches of snow and wind gusts possibly hitting 70 mph!
+Several school districts are closed – dangerous travel conditions are no joke.
+The Denver metro area will see less snow (1-3 inches), but the Front Range Mountains could get slammed with 8-18 inches and 50 mph gusts.
 High Wind Warnings are in effect across much of the state.

-A blizzard warning is issued when sustained winds or frequent gusts reach 35 mph or higher, accompanied by heavy falling or blowing snow that significantly reduces visibility (less than 1/4 mile) for three or more hours.
-Even without heavy snowfall, strong winds can create dangerous whiteout conditions.
+A blizzard warning isn't something to take lightly.
+It means sustained winds or frequent gusts of 35 mph or higher, along with heavy snow that’s falling or blowing around, cutting visibility down to less than a quarter of a mile for at least three hours.
+Even if the snowfall isn't super heavy, those strong winds can create terrifying whiteout conditions.
+Stay safe!

-For the latest updates and forecasts, follow Chief Meteorologist Rusty Dawkins on YouTube, Facebook, BlueSky, Instagram, Threads, TikTok, and Twitter (@RustyWx).
+For the latest updates and forecasts, be sure to follow Chief Meteorologist Rusty Dawkins on YouTube, Facebook, BlueSky, Instagram, Threads, TikTok, and Twitter (@RustyWx).

 FAQ